Skip to main content Skip to navigation

 The establishment of The University of Warwick was given approval by the government in 1961 and received its Royal Charter of Incorporation in 1965.

 The idea for a university in Coventry was mooted shortly after the conclusion of the Second World War but it was a bold and imaginative partnership of the City and the County which brought the University into being on a 400-acre site jointly granted by the two authorities.
-Since then, the University has incorporated the former Coventry College of Education in 1978 and has extended its land holdings by the purchase of adjoining farmland.
+Since then, the University has incorporated the former Coventry College of Education and has extended its land holdings by the purchase of adjoining farmland.

 The University initially admitted a small intake of graduate students in 1964 and took its first 450 undergraduates in October 1965.
 By the end of 2023, the student population was over 28,000 of which over 9,000 are postgraduates.
 Around a third of the student body comes from overseas and around 250 countries are represented on the campus.